apache/incubator-kie-drools/kogito-api/kie-archetypes/kie-kjar-archetype/README.md

 Generate KJAR Base project
 --------------------
-1. build the kie-kjar-archetype module (mvn clean install)
+1. Build the kie-kjar-archetype module (mvn clean install)
 2. Change to directory of your choice where you want to build the base kjar from this archetype.
 3. Create your new base kjar project from the archetype with: